Active noise reducing headphones are avoided by professional sound engineers, while passive designs are used. Why is this?

 With headphones, as with everything else, buyers get what they pay for.
 There are no absolute rules anymore for any types of headphones.
 For example, a model where users can get comparable soundstage even with closed-back design, are Beyerdynamic’s DT 770 PRO, one of the best closed-back headphones available for under $200.

 Noise cancellation, whether active or passive, has changed headphone listening for nearly everyone.
-It makes it possible to listen to music without raising the volume excessively, help pilots have comfortable conversations with the tower and helps passengers sleep in noisy airliners.
+It makes it possible to listen to music without raising the volume excessively, helps pilots have comfortable conversations with the tower and helps passengers sleep in noisy airliners.

 But when it comes to professional audio monitoring, active headphone designs aren’t quite there yet.